Ipotrick/Daxa/wiki/Bindless.md

 ...
 ```

 For each image access, the image view ID must be cast to the corresponding GLSL type with Daxa's macros.
-Daxa defines macros for all normal image/texture/sampler types and even for some commonly used extensions like 64 bit images.
+Daxa defines macros for all normal image/texture/sampler types and even for some commonly used extensions like 64-bit images.

 You do NOT need to interact with any binding logic.
-No descriptor sets, descriptor layouts, pipeline layouts binding, set numbers or shader reflection.
+No descriptor sets, descriptor layouts, pipeline layouts binding, set numbers, or shader reflection.
 Daxa Ddes all the descriptor management behind the scenes.

 When an image or image view is created, the image views are immediately added to the bindless table.
 When an image (-view) gets destroyed it is removed from the table.
-Note that resource desctruction is deferred to the end of all currently running gpu work, so you do not need to write a zombie queue or similar in most cases.
+Note that resource destruction is deferred to the end of all currently running GPU work, so you do not need to write a zombie queue or similar in most cases.

 ## Buffers In Daxa